mattrondel/D415/Glossary_and_Acronyms.md

 ## Questions to address:

-•	NFV vs VNF – maybe ask chat GPT
+•	NFV vs VNF  - NFV converts network processes themselves into software applications, while SDN virtualizes the management of networks so you can gain features like application-based traffic prioritization

 •	Benefits and risks of SDN